mit-ccc/BuildingBridges/schedule.md

 - Lessons from Taiwan's digital democracy
 - Applications to other contexts

-Readings
+{: .blue }
-{: .label .label-green }
+> **Readings**
-- Chwalisz, C. A Movement That's Quietly Reshaping Democracy For The Better
+> - Chwalisz, C. A Movement That's Quietly Reshaping Democracy For The Better
-- Lafont, C. (2019).
+> - Lafont, C. (2019).
 Democracy without Shortcuts
-- Lippmann, W. (1919).
+> - Lippmann, W. (1919).
 The basic problem of democracy
-- Claudia Chwalisz's note on AI-powered tech in democracy
+> - Claudia Chwalisz's note on AI-powered tech in democracy

 {: .lab }
 **Thurs, May 1 | Lab:** Project Support